Detail from Qing Ming Shang He Tu (Qing Court Version)

 Ancestor worship is the only native religion to China.
 All others, including, Buddhism, Christianity, Judaism, and Islam, were imported from outside of China.
 (Confucianism and Taoism originated in China but are philosophies rather than religions.)

-Ching Ming rituals not only include weeding of the area, cleaning of the headstone, and replacing the wilted flowers with fresh ones, but also the lighting of incense and burning of imitation paper money.
+Ching Ming rituals not only include weeding of the area around the grave, cleaning of the headstone, and replacing the wilted flowers with fresh ones, but also the lighting of incense and burning of imitation paper money.
 The burning of the imitation money is for the deceased to use in the afterlife.

 In addition, food is laid out in front of the headstone as an offering to the spirits of the deceased.